JeremyRubin/pleb.fi/content/events/miami2025.md

 ## with gratitude to...
 {{< miami2025/sponsors >}}

-interested in sponsoring? help feed the plebs and fill out [this form](https://forms.gle/cnmdTceJZAhaGLuX8)! 🙏
+interested in becoming a sponsor? help feed the plebs and fill out [this form](https://forms.gle/cnmdTceJZAhaGLuX8)! 🙏

 ## prepping for pleb.fi?
 resources and documentation coming soon...👾